DanielMartensson/Test-Bench-Data/README.md

 1. Download this project
 2. Configure all `.properties` files after your own settings
 3. Go to `LxDataRepository.java` and `RsqDataRepository.java` and uncomment the right `@Query` command for your SQL database
-4. Run the project with `mvn spring-boot:run`
+4. Run the project with `mvn spring-boot:run -Pproduction`

 # Necessary softwares